 The car example above is a very simple one that should help you understand why the slope intercept form is important and, more specifically, the meaning of the

 intercepts.
-In this article, we will mostly talk about straight lines, but the intercept points can be calculated for any kind of curve (if it does cross an axis).
+In this article, we will mostly talk about straight lines, but the intercept points can be calculated for any kind of curve (if it crosses an axis).

 In fact, the example above does not fit a linear equation and still has both intercepts.
 The same is true for any other parabola or other shape.

 One equation that is guaranteed to have a y-intercept but not necessarily an x-intercept is a parabola.
 This is equation is shown in the image above.
 It has a maximum or a minimum (depending on the orientation).
 If this maximum is below the x-axis or the minimum is above the x-axis, there will never be an x-intercept.

 However, unlike humans, not all equations are equal.
 Some of the formulas describe curves that might never intercept the x-axis, or the y-axis or both.
 Let's see in a bit more detail how this can be.

 Equations with no intercept (asymptote)

 y = 3 (or any other constant value of y except for

 0) since this is a line parallel to the x-axis and will, thus, never cross or intercept it.
 Please don't try to calculate these types of intercepts on this slope intercept form calculator as these types of equations can potentially break the Internet.

 y = 1/x.
 If we try to find the y-intercept by substituting